Back to top

 ...

-CREATING A SAFE SPACE FOR CHICAGOANS TO SHARE THEIR LIBRARY STORIES
+CREATING THE SPACE FOR CHICAGOANS TO SHARE THEIR LIBRARY STORIES AND RESPECTFULLY SHARING THEM WITH OUR COMMUNITY

-• Committed to 2022-23 continued learning series for all staff facilitated by Ethos.
-Series topics include Sexual Harassment in the Workplace; Understanding and Preventing Microaggressions; Leading and Influencing for DEIB Outcomes; and DEIB Strategic Roadmapping for Collaborative Conversations
+• Completed 2022-23 continued learning series for all staff facilitated by Ethos.
+Series topics included Sexual Harassment in the Workplace, Understanding and Preventing Microaggressions, Leading and Influencing DEIB Outcomes, and DEIB Strategic Roadmapping for Collaborative Conversations.

 Leadership